cuddlyogre/ExportLDraw/Readme.md

 BFC meta commands are processed by default.
 Don't recalculate normals, as this will undo all BFC processing that might be done.
 CERTIFY and NOCERTIFY parts are both handled properly.

-Materials were originally taken from from TobyLobster's plugin, but I've since made my own changes.
+Materials were originally taken from from TobyLobster's plugin, but I've since made my changes and tweaks.
-For instance, I added my own glass material that was taken from [a BlenderArtists thread](https://blenderartists.org/t/realistic-glass-in-eevee/1149937/19).
+One such addition is a glass material that was taken from [a BlenderArtists thread](https://blenderartists.org/t/realistic-glass-in-eevee/1149937/19).

 **A note on materials**
 Occasionally, a shader node will be removed from one version of Blender to the next, breaking materials that rely on them.
 In those cases, I will do my best to keep a working collection of materials up to that point for the old version, but I won't focus on them for updates and tweaks unless something needs to be fixed.
+Blender's built-in glTF exporter doesn't export the materials correctly because of how complex the material node setup is.
+I am exploring other ways to handle the materials.
+I'm leaning toward creating a simplified version of them for this task, but I haven't settled on anything just yet.

 You are able to choose the logo you want to show on studs, or no logo or stud at all.